 María Soria-Carro has been awarded one of the three 2023 Association for Women in Mathematis (AWM) Dissertation Prize: https://awm-math.org/awards/awm-dissertation-prize/

 Soria-Carro graduated in 2022 from the University of Texas at Austin with a PhD in Mathematics dissertation entitled “Regularity of elliptic transmission problems and a new family of integro-differential operators related to the Monge-Ampère equation.”

 Her co-advisors were Luis A. Caffarelli (UT Austin) and Pablo Raúl Stinga (ISU).
-Stinga is Associate Professor in the Deparment of Mathematics, and the Department’s Director of Diversity, Equity, and Inclusion.
+Stinga is an Associate Professor in the Department of Mathematics, and the Department’s Director of Diversity, Equity, and Inclusion.